-As stated above, the central government can notify the countries and territories to which a Data Fiduciary can transfer personal data.
-However, it is not clear in what situation the central government will make such notice, and there is no clear conditions or situations for the central government to notify the foreign country/territory to which personal data will be transferred.
+As stated above, the Indian government can restrict the Data Fiduciary's transfer of personal data to certain countries and territories by issuing a notification.
+However, the notification of the Indian government to restrict the countries/territories to which personal data is transferred has never been issued as at the timing this Report is written and the details of restrictions on transfer of the personal data outside India are not clear.
 There is a concern that foreign business operators may be treated unjustly depending on the operation of this act.
-If this act is operated in a manner that affects the provision of services and treats services and service providers of WTO Members less favorably than those of India, it may violate the national treatment obligation in Article 17 of the GATS.
+If this act is operated in a manner that affects the provision of services and treats services and service providers of WTO member countries less favorably than those of India, it may violate the national treatment obligation in Article 17 of the GATS.

 In addition, depending on how this act is operated, there is a concern that foreign business operators of specified countries may be treated more or less favorably than other foreign business operators, which may constitute a violation of the obligation of most-favored-nation treatment in Article 2 of the GATS.

-In December 2022, the Japanese government submitted its comments in the public comments to such bill.
-We will continue to work with the industry to closely monitor future legislation processes and relevant laws and regulations to avoid unjustifiable infringement on free flow of information and rights of foreign operators.
+We will continue to work with the industry to closely monitor future operation to avoid unjustifiable infringement on free flow of information and rights of foreign operators.